 - In a blender, combine the shortening, honey, eggs, and vanilla.
 Blend until smooth.

-- In a medium bowl, whisk the almond flour, arrowroot starch, coconut flour, baking soda and sea salt.
-Add to the blender and blend for 8-10 seconds, or until well incorporated.
+In a medium bowl, whisk the almond flour, arrowroot starch, coconut flour, baking soda and sea salt.
+Add to the blender and blend for 8-10 seconds, or until just incorporated.

 - Stir in the strawberries and chocolate chips.